eriksank/localexec/README.md

 ## 1. Synopsis

-`localexec` is a lua module that executes a command by accepting (stdin,env,args) as input and returning (resultcode,stdout,stderr) as output.
+`localexec` is a linux-only lua module that executes a command by accepting (stdin,env,args) as input and returning (resultcode,stdout,stderr) as output.

 ## 2. Installation